 Frontline Plus does not have as many warnings about side effects or adverse reactions, but it some cases it can cause skin irritation at the site of application.
 The irritation should go away within a couple of days, but if it becomes worse within a few days, then go see your veterinarian.
 In regards to cats, you should not use “Frontline for dogs” on a cat because the dosages and ingredient content are different for the cats.
 That said, it is not necessary to separate your dogs and cats when you treat one or the other.
 I personally do not separate my cats when treating my dogs, and I’ve never had a problem.

 Adverse Reactions Warning: There are many reports of adverse reactions from both of these products.
 The fact is, adverse reactions are going to happen to a small percentage of dogs with any flea treatment.
 Comparing adverse reactions of Advantix and Frontline, they are about the same and may include irritation at the application site, loss of appetite, nervous or strange behavior, and restlessness.
 Most problems occur due to dosage mistakes by the pet owner.
-Just make sure the follow the directions closely to reduce any chance of problems.
+Just make sure the follow the directions closely to reduce any chance of side effects.

 For those of you who are put off by the potential side effects of chemically based products like Advantix and Frontline, there have been some good reviews about this natural flea and tick control product called Pet EasyDefense Flea and Tick Tag by Only Natural Pet.
 However, I have not personally tried the product so I don’t know how effective it is.

 K9 Advantix II is available in 4 pack, 6 pack, and 12 pack.
 Each package contains 4, 6, or 12 applicators.
 Each applicator contains one dose and is to be applied to your pet once per month.
 The product is sold according to your dog’s weight: